As fuel taxes plummet, states weigh charging by the mile instead of the tank

 Indeed, a chicken-and-egg dispute over how to proceed in Washington state has stymied road usage charging efforts there.

-Lawmakers passed a bill last month that would have begun early steps toward a program by allowing collection of motorists’ odometer readings on a voluntary basis.
+Lawmakers passed a bill in April that would have begun early steps toward a program by allowing collection of motorists’ odometer readings on a voluntary basis.
 Democratic Gov. Jay Inslee vetoed the measure, though, arguing that Washington needs a program in place before starting to collect citizens’ personal data.

 States also must grapple with the social and environmental implications of their plans for replacing the gas tax, said Asha Weinstein Agrawal, director of the National Transportation Finance Center at San Jose State University’s Mineta Transportation Institute.

-Note: This story was first published on June 25, 2023.
-It was updated on June 26, 2023, to correct a comment from Douglas Shinkle of the National Conference of State Legislatures.
-He said mandatory road usage charging is the next logical step, not that states need to make the charges mandatory.